Logeswaran123/MrPose/README.md

 <p>
 Hi human, <br>
 I'm Mr.Pose :robot:.
-I'm a tool for estimation and measurement of exercises for humans.
+I'm an application for estimation and measurement of exercises for humans.
 </p>

 ## Description :scroll:

 Exercises, in general, helps to maintain a physically fit body, loosen up joints, and relax muscles.

-Mr.Pose is a visual analytics tool that helps humans to track the accuracy of exercise, and count reps. <br>
+Mr.Pose is a visual analytics application that helps humans to track the accuracy of exercise, and count reps. <br>

 Mr.Pose can support <br>
 * Pushup